watalabo/WiPiCap/README.md

 ![wipicap_example](wipicap_example.png)

 ### C++
-Real-time streame decoding and live plot with the following command:
+Real-time stream decoding and live plot with the following command:
 `./wipicap [wireless interface name] [MAC address]`

 Before running the program, make sure that the system activates a wireless network interface in monitor mode (e.g. mon0).
 The easiest way to create such an interface is to use aircrack-ng (https://github.com/aircrack-ng/aircrack-ng).